 A small reflecting body of water on Highway 40 in the heart of Kananaskis Country.
 A short 50m walk to the shoreline from the car park is where reflections of Mount Kidd and the surrounding peaks can be found.
 A spot that is sensational at all times of the year but particularly special during larch season in September.

 3. Quarry Lake

-Right in the centre of a housing district, where the locals swim and jump off rope swings, is Quarry Lake.
-A relic of the mining days of Canmore, Quarry Lake is a much adored feature not only for the locals but for photographers like us.
-The best access is from the off leash dog park on Highway 742 before you get to the Nordic Centre.
+Right in the center of a housing district, where the locals swim and jump off rope swings, is Quarry Lake.
+A relic of the mining days of Canmore, Quarry Lake is a much-adored feature not only for the locals but also for photographers like us.
+The best access is from the off-leash dog park on Highway 742 before you get to the Nordic Centre.